 Lucinda nodded.
 I took a piece of broccolini, she spread some goat cheese on a cracker.
 Who knew how long we would be able to write songs, or poems, or eat broccolini?
 Neither of us, certainly.
 But that there would be an end point, well, that was clear.

 Loss.
 What are we going to do with it?
 Because, we’re going to have it, so we might as well think about it.
 Because the nature of life is, you get given things — not just objects but people, and not just people but feelings for them, such as love and ambivalence — you get given things, but only on a temporary basis.
+You can always have things like teak memorial benches made in the honour of a lost loved one, to give them some form of permanence, but the person themselves has to become a memory eventually.

 Our own lives, and the lives of everyone and everything we love: loans, not permanent endowments.
 No telling when those loans’ll be called in, either, or how.